National Library of Israel: Ms.Heb.8333.7v, 10r, 10v, 9r, 9v, 14r

 1 Praised is the shaykh, the learned

-2 the eloquent, Simon-Tov b.
+2 the eloquent, Siman-Tov b.
 Abī Naṣr

 3 b.
 Dāniyāl,